MikeMwambia-TrojanSystem/child_process/README.md

 # child_process
-Child process in node js and creation methods
+Child process in node js and creation methods of these methods.